ABHIRAMSHIBU/accelerate/docs/arch.md

 4. **Areas for Future Enhancement**:
    - Metrics collection and visualization
    - More flexible notification filtering
-   - Enhanced security and user authorization
+   - Further security enhancements (2FA, rate limiting)
    - Service-specific custom commands
    - Support for service dependencies
+   - User ID encryption/hashing

 Overall, the architecture provides a solid foundation for a service monitoring system.
 Its modular design allows for future extensions and maintenance while keeping components loosely coupled.